TEXT-S&P summary: Telekom Austria AG

 In our base case, we estimate Telekom Austria's liquidity sources in the 12

--- Surplus cash of about EUR0.6 billion.
+-- Surplus cash exceeding EUR0.9 billion.
 We consider a large part of the

 group's available cash and short-term investments to be surplus cash, assuming

-that only EUR50 million is required for operations.
+that only EUR50 million is required for the operations.
 We assume that the group

 will continue to be able to repatriate cash from Belarus, which was, however,